Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: Simulation Results and Discussions

 \section{Simulation Results and Discussions}

-In this section, the accuracy of the theoretical analyses and performance of different SGF transmission schemes are examined through computer simulations, where the GB and GF users are respectively randomly distributed in $\mathcal{D}_\text{B}$ and $\mathcal{D}_\text{F}$ in each trial.
+In this section, the performances of the SGF transmission schemes are compared and the accuracy of the theoretical analyses {is} examined through computer simulations.
 In existing studies, only \cite{2020_Chao_Semi-GF,Zhang_2020_WCL} investigated the impact of user locations on SGF schemes.
-The random selection SGF scheme with fixed SIC orders (termed as RS-SGF-FSIC) proposed in \cite{2020_Chao_Semi-GF,Zhang_2020_WCL} is used as benchmark, where the GF user is randomly selected from all the GF users.
-Hereinafter, unless other specified, the simulation parameters are set as $\alpha=3$, $K=4$, $D_\text{F}=D_1=3$ m, $D_0=1$ m, $R_{\text{B}}=1$ bits per channel use (BPCU), $R_{\text{F}}=0.9$ BPCU, $P_{\text{B}}=P_m$, and $P_{\text{F}}=P_m$ for the schemes without power control (namely, BU-SGF, CS-SGF, and RS-SGF schemes).
-All the complexity-accuracy tradeoff parameters are set as $10$.
+Thus, the random selection SGF scheme with fixed SIC orders (termed as RS-SGF-FSIC) in \cite{2020_Chao_Semi-GF,Zhang_2020_WCL} is used as {a} benchmark, where the GF user is randomly selected from all the GF users. {Moreover, as HSIC can achieve better performance than FSIC strategy, the random selection SGF scheme with HSIC decoding strategy (termed as RS-SGF) is also applied as a benchmark.}

+The final simulation results are obtained by averaging over $10^6$ independent trials. { In each trial, the GB and GF users are randomly distributed in $\mathcal{D}_\text{B}$ and $\mathcal{D}_\text{F}$, respectively.
+Hereinafter, unless other specified, {the simulation parameters are set similar with \cite{2018_Zhou_Dynamic decode and forward} as $\alpha=3.8$, $K=4$, $D_\text{F}=D_1=800$ m, $D_0=300$ m, $R_{\text{B}}=1$ bps/Hz, and $R_{\text{F}}=0.9$ bps/Hz.
+The noise power is set as $-100$ dBm}.} {Note that, for ease of calculating the theoretical results of BU-SGF and BU-SGF-PC schemes in (\ref{The1_3}) and (\ref{Theorem3}), respectively, Gaussian-Chebyshev quadrature \cite{Gaussian_Chebyshev} is used to calculate the integrals.} And the complexity-accuracy trade-off parameters are set as $30$ \cite{2018_Zhou_Dynamic decode and forward}, which are sufficiently large to ensure the accuracy of the approximation expressions.
+We set $P_{\text{B}}=P_{\text{F}}=P_m$ for the schemes without power control (namely, BU-SGF, CS-SGF, and RS-SGF schemes).